matrix1001/capslock-plus-plus/README.md

 So many keys, what if there is a conflict ?
 Don't worry, my script will give you a message box to warn you.
 ## UserScript
 Now if want to put your script into `capslock++.ahk`, your have to follow these:
 - All scripts should not use `global`.
 If your global variable is important, put them into `HyperSettings` (check `settings.ahk`).
-However, if you insist to use `global`, there is little change to get you into trouble.
+However, if you insist to use `global`, there is little chance to get you into trouble.
 - All scripts are function based.
 Prevent the use of `label`.
 - If some function can be reused by other script, put it into `basicfunc.ahk`.
 Also you can `#include lib/basicfunc.ahk` only.
 - Leave one function as a entry for keymap.